AndrewGreeneCyber/ChenMed-Scorecard/README.md

 **Scoring Definition:**
 - **ME:** Asks clarifying/relevant questions, provides accurate and complete information, and communicates in a clear and understandable manner
 - **NI:** Misses critical questions, provides incomplete/inaccurate information, or escalates without fully understanding the issue
-- **N/A:** No clarification, updates, or escalations were required for the interaction
+- **N/A:** No clarification, updates, or escalations were required for the interaction that previous attributes covered.

 </details>